mokkang/GearIN-Monolithic/Backend/Readme.md

-# ReactJS Backend App
+# GearIn Monolithic Backend

-This is the monolithic backend application handles request coming from frontend for authentication and product changes using MongoDB.
+This is the monolithic backend application handles request coming from frontend for authentication and product changes using MongoDB, NodeJS and ExpressJS.

 ## Run the App on the Local Machine